campbell000/blog/content/articles/fire-emblem-engage-date-story-marry-gameplay.md

 * As mentioned above, don't both with any of the activities at <text-with-tooltip :tooltip="'The game\s hubworld.
 Players return to it after every battle.'">the Somniel</text-with-tooltip>.
 They're anti-fun time sinks that don't offer any meaningful rewards.
 For example, I completely ignored the little cat thing since every interaction triggered an unskippable 15-second cutscene.

-* As mentioned above, while most of the game's character designs are simply silly (I actually *like* [Timerra's design!](https://fireemblem.fandom.com/wiki/Timerra)), some designs border on ridiculous.
+* While most of the game's character designs are simply silly (I actually *like* [Timerra's design!](https://fireemblem.fandom.com/wiki/Timerra)), some designs border on ridiculous.
 Why is [Ivy](https://fireemblem.fandom.com/wiki/Ivy) wearing a *cage* on her face?
 Was [Celine](https://fireemblem.fandom.com/wiki/C%C3%A9line) modeled after a cupcake?
 Why does [Panette](https://fireemblem.fandom.com/wiki/Panette) look like [Jack Skellington](https://en.wikipedia.org/wiki/Jack_Skellington)?

 <div class="imageContainer">
   <img :src="'/goldmar.jpg'"/>